This The Sports Gene summary looks at a fascinating book about how our genetics and environment impact our sporting ability or lack of it.

 However, your ability does not just come to down your genetics.
 The environment you live in plays a part too.

 Kenyans dominate long-distance running and this may be down to the environment they grow up in rather than genetics.
-Living at high altitude, one that is not too high nor too low allows them to have the perfect training environment for running at distance.
+Living at a high altitude, one that is not too high nor too low allows them to have the perfect training environment for running at distance.

 The same was true of Eero Mantyranta, who grew up in rural Finland and became an Olympic champion in cross-country skiing.
 His genetic profile helped, but the environment and consistent practice in his sport went some way to allow him to succeed at the highest level.